tkafcode/xone-recon/README.md

 `xone` is a Linux kernel driver for Xbox One and Xbox Series X|S accessories.
 It serves as a modern replacement for `xpad`, aiming to be compatible with Microsoft's *Game Input Protocol* (GIP).

+This fork from the original at medusalix/xone is optimized for Turtle Beach Recon controller and works entirely out of the box (at least on Ubuntu 22.04).
+The optimization includes removal of wireless install, since it's not needed.
+It also includes an install script for Ubuntu 22.04.

 ## Compatibility

 - [x] Wired devices (via USB)